bmunzenb/money/core/README.md

         // notify the user and close the connection database.close()
     }
-    is VersionStatus.PendingUpgrades -> {
+    is VersionStatus.RequiresUpgrade -> {
-        if (status.requiresInitialization) {
-            // database needs to be initialized
-            status.apply()
+        // initialize the database, or upgrade if the user confirms if (status.requiresInitialization || requestUserConfirmationForUpgrade()) {
+            status.applyUpgrade()
         } else {
-            // request confirmation from the user before performing upgrade if (requestUserConfirmation()) {
-                // user confirmed, apply the updates
-                status.apply()
-            } else {
-                // user declined, close the connection
+            // user declined upgrade, close the connection database.close()
-                database.close()
-            }
         }
     }
 }